 Problems with Idioms

-If you want to print the crossword grids for your own use or for use in the classroom, you can do so from the online puzzles.
+You can, if you want, print out the crosswords for your own use or for use in the classroom by visiting the online versions of the crosswords.

 You can also buy the Kindle edition from Amazon.

 Register for a free account and get a huge welcome pack of free English learning material added to your account instantly and without obligation.